marshallward/TiledSharp/README.md

 -----
 To import a TMX file into your C# application:

-- Include TiledSharp into your project, either as source or a DLL
+- Include a reference to TiledSharp, either as source or DLL

-- Use the TiledSharp namespace:
+- Import the TiledSharp namespace

     ```csharp
     using TiledSharp;
     ```

-- Create a Map object:
+- Create a Map object using the constructor

     ```csharp
     var map = new Map("yourFile.tmx");
     ```

    TiledSharp supports both resource names and file paths, and should work as expected in most situations.
-For more details on loading, please consult the wiki.
+For more details, please consult the wiki.

 Map fields generally correspond with the XML structure.
 Layers, Tilesets, Objects, and Objectgroups can be accessed by either their names or by index